seunghun-kim/villager-enchant-tracker/README.md

 - `delete <ID>`: Delete a specific trade entry.
 - `edit-description <ID> <description>`: Edit the description of a trade entry.

-### `/findvillager`
+### `/findvillager <enchantment>`
-- Find nearby librarian villagers and mark them with particles.
+- Find nearby librarian villagers with specific enchantments and mark them with particles.

+### `/villagerregion`
+- `create`: Create a new region for villager trade tracking.
+- `list`: List all registered regions.
+- `delete`: Delete a region.

 ## Permissions

-- `villagerenchanttracker.admin`: Admin permission
+- `villagerenchanttracker.admin`: Admin permission for managing trades and regions
+- `villagerenchanttracker.use`: Basic permission for searching enchantments

 ## Installation